with Marinade Recipe

 Preparing the meat is very easy.
 Place the meat in a large bowl or pan.
 Add enough mojo marinade to cover the meat.
 Place a cover over the bowl or pan and place in the refrigerator a minimum of five hours, but preferably overnight.

-Grill the marinated steaks outdoors on the barbecue.
-(Make sure your coals are hot and white!)
-You can cook them however you like your steak – from rare to well done.
+Grill the marinated steaks outdoors on a gas or charcoal grill -- make sure your coals are hot and white!
+You can cook them however you like your steak -- from rare to well done.
 However, we recommend that you cook it RARE!

 The rarer the meat, the more tender and flavorful!

-Don't make currasco steak without this delicious chimichurri sauce!
+Don't make churrasco steak without this delicious chimichurri sauce!

 Chimichurri is used on many types of Cuban and Argentine style steaks.